soulroll/silverstripe-bootstarter/README.md

   rewrite_hash_links: false
 ```

-4. Change the var PROXY_URL = 'to your local SilverStripe development url';
+6. Change the var PROXY_URL = 'to your local SilverStripe development url';
-5. Run "gulp" via the cmd line inside bootstarter theme folder, this will compile the scss and js into css and js/dist/ and will watch for changes in the scss and js/src/ directories (building on top of the theme).
+7. Run "gulp" via the cmd line inside bootstarter theme folder, this will compile the scss and js into css and js/dist/ and will watch for changes in the scss and js/src/ directories (building on top of the theme).
-6. Run "gulp build" for production, this will minify scss and js.
+8. Run "gulp build" for production, this will minify scss and js into the dist folder.

 ## Instructions
 - Run "gulp" to compile once.